May Activities – What’s on Your Needles?

 Sigh, another month at home.
 Check back periodically to see what Guild members are up to this month.
 Items will be added as they are received.

 To add your project activity to the list, email the webmaster at webmaster@SanDiegoKnitters.com for details on how to send your photos and descriptions – either via email or text message.
 Images files should be as large as possible for clarity (ideally greater than 500 kb please.)
 Items can be in progress, as long as you have worked on it in May.
 Anything received after June 1st will be held for June’s Virtual Show and Share.
-Stay tuned for news next month.
+May’s Show and Share is now closed.
+Check June’s Virtual Show and Share for new entries.

 Alternatively (or in addition ) – share your project on Ravelry!
 We have a Ravelry Group, and in Sydnie Wauson’s first presentation of the year she showed us how to Share Projects in Ravelry, in her first Ravelry Tip.
 You can also find her tip posted by Sydnie on the Guild’s Ravelry page.